Tunisia: Ethnic groups

+Tunisia's population is predominantly Arab-Berber or Arabized Berber (over 95%), with genetic studies showing dominant North African paternal lineages (E-M81 haplogroup ~71%) overlaid by Middle Eastern Arab input (J-M267 ~30–35%).
+The CIA World Factbook estimates Arabs 98%, Europeans 1%, and Jews/other 1%, but no official ethnic census has been conducted since 1956 (which recorded 95% Arabs/Berbers, 7% Europeans, 3% Jews), and current minorities include ~1,000–1,500 Jews (mainly Djerba) and untracked Black Tunisians (est. 10–15% in south).

-Black Tunisians make up 10–15% of the population and are mostly descended from sub-Saharan Africans brought to Tunisia as part of the slave trade.
+Black Tunisians are mostly descended from sub-Saharan Africans brought to Tunisia as part of the slave trade.

 Amazighs are generally concentrated in the Dahar mountains and on the island of Djerba in the southeast, and in the Khroumire mountainous region in the north-west.
 An important number of genetic and other historical studies point to the predominance of the Amazighs in Tunisia.

 An Ottoman influence has been particularly significant in forming the Turco-Tunisian community.
-Other peoples have also migrated to Tunisia during different time periods, including West Africans, Greeks, Romans, Vandals, Phoenicians (Punics), Jews, and French and Italian settlers.
+Other peoples have also migrated to Tunisia during different time periods, including West Africans, Greeks, Romans, Vandals, Phoenicians (Punics), Jews, and French and Italians.
 By 1870, the distinction between the Arabic-speaking population and the Turkish elite had blurred.